 Together, with the help of generous supporters like you, we've already had significant success which has transformed the UK's response to HIV.
-For example:
+For example, because of us:

-- PrEP, the HIV prevention pill is available free on the NHS. - Opt-out testing is now taking place in some hospital emergency departments which is proving highly successful in diagnosing new HIV cases. - HIV is recognised as a disability, giving people a host of legal protections. - Pre-employment questionnaires were made illegal so employers can't decide whether to offer a job based on HIV status. - More new mothers can access free formula milk to avoid HIV transmission.
+- PrEP, the HIV prevention pill is available free on the NHS. - Opt-out testing is now taking place in hospital emergency departments in 32 areas of high prevalence which is proving highly successful in diagnosing new HIV cases. - HIV is recognised as a disability, giving people a host of legal protections. - Pre-employment questionnaires were made illegal so employers can't decide whether to offer a job based on HIV status. - More new mothers can access free formula milk to avoid HIV transmission.